CrystalView Microscope

 Applications

-CrystalView CPCI systems offer non-destructive, low-cost orientation imaging for grain-boundary & microtexture analysis, process development, quality control, failure analysis, and other applications with non-cubic metals including beryllium, magnesium, titanium, cobalt, zinc, tin, zirconium, and most of their alloys.
+The CrystalView microscope offers non-destructive, large-area, high speed orientation imaging for grain-boundary & microtexture analysis, process development, quality control, failure analysis, and other applications with non-cubic and cubic metals including titanium, zirconium, nickel, stainless steel, aluminum and most of their alloys.
 Systems can also be customized for oriented non-metals including ceramics, fiber composites, textiles, and plastics.

 Crystallographic Non-Destructive Testing Additive Manufacturing